VitasNovickas/Laliga-prediction-model/README.md

 The pipeline has three stages:

 1. **Data prep** (`refdata.py`) — reads raw match CSVs, engineers features, and outputs a JSON training file
-2. **Data** (`data.py`) — reads raw match of the most recent season CSV and outputs a JSON file with the same features as the training data
+2. **Data** (`data.py`) — reads the most recent season's raw match CSV and outputs a JSON file with the same features as the training data
-3. **Training and Predicting** (`model/model1.py`) — run grid search cross-validation and saves the best model and at the end the program also does predictions using the most recent league data from the data.py.(it also possible to make the predictions in a separe file because the and its paremeters are saved)
+3. **Training and predicting** (`model/model1.py`) — runs grid search cross-validation, saves the best model, and at the end outputs predictions using the most recent league data from `data.py`.
+It is also possible to make predictions in a separate file since the model and its parameters are saved.

 ---

 ## Data setup